facebook/create-react-app/docusaurus/docs/importing-a-component.md

 If you're using TypeScript, you can configure the `baseUrl` setting inside the `compilerOptions` of your project's `tsconfig.json` file.

-Now that you've configured your project to support absolute imports, if you want to import a module located at `src/components/Button.js`, you can import the module like so:
+Now that you've configured your project to support relative imports, if you want to import a module located at `src/components/Button.js`, you can import the module like so:

 ```js
 import Button from 'components/Button';